hackforla/food-oasis-la/README.md

 jekyll build
 ```

-If you want to preview the site on your machine, run the command `serve` instead…
+Or, if you want to preview the site on your machine…

 ```
 jekyll serve